RAprogramm/masterror/README.template.md

 - Browse the [crate documentation on docs.rs](https://docs.rs/masterror) for API details, feature-specific guides and transport tables.
 - Check [`CHANGELOG.md`](CHANGELOG.md) for release highlights and migration notes.
+- Review [RustManifest](https://github.com/RAprogramm/RustManifest) for the development standards and best practices this project follows.

 ---